honguyenminh/LearnWeb/README.md

 # Project listing
 ## Frontend
-Projects that doesn't require a backend server
+Projects that doesn't require a backend server.
+Just double-click the html file basically.
 ### Bootstrap
 - **Museum of Candy**: *UNFINISHED* - Just a page to play with Bootstrap
 ### HTML-CSS